isomerpages/moe-bukitmerahsec/_our-merahan-curriculum/Craft & Technology.md

 **Department Vision**

-Every Merahan to discover a passion for learning through a skills-based curriculum
+The Craft &amp; Technology programme aims to enable students to discover a passion for learning through a skills-based curriculum

 **Department Details**